pingej77/ipinfo/README.md

 Configuring:
-You'll want to download the file and place it in /usr/local/bin/ or any other folder in $PATH Then, you can create an alias for it to make it easier to call; I use ipa (meaning ip-all) Do so by adding the following to the .bashrc file in the user's home folder:
+You'll want to download the file and place it in /usr/local/bin/ or any other folder in $PATH You can remove the .sh file extension or give the file an alias in your .bashrc file in order to make it easier to call.
-            alias ipa='ipconfig.sh'
+Feel free to rename it if you'd like